 Hiawatha 18-Hole Golf Course

 Besides site viewing and enjoying the rich history of Minneapolis, Minnehaha Parks offers even better stuff.
-The Hiawatha Golf Course offers an ideal spot for golf lovers.
+The Hiawatha Golf Course provides an ideal spot for golf lovers.
 Located near Lake Hiawatha, south Minneapolis, this 18-hole course is a place you should visit.
 The course consists of the following:

 - Two fairways